 The Town of Danvers has a long-standing “Carry in Carry out Policy.”
 In some high-volume areas, however, visitors should expect limited lidless trash receptacles.

 For the safety of our residents, water fountains in all parks will remain closed until further guidance is received.
 Water fountains will not be active and will be bagged and signed as “closed.”
 Families visiting the parks should bring their own water.
 If using plastic water bottles, families should be sure to recycle those bottles!

 - Walking Paths & Trails

-Endicott Park will open to the public for passive recreation on June 8.
+Endicott Park opened to the public for passive recreation on June 8.
 As part of the Town’s response to COVID, the Parks hours will be reduced.
 The Park will open be open seven days a week, 10 AM to 6 PM.

 - Passive recreation only.
 No pick-up or organized games of any kind.

 - All buildings will remain closed to the public including the Carriage House, Nature Center, and Children’s Barn are closed until further notice.

 - Until further notice, reservations of picnic areas and conference rooms are not being taken.